Consumed by new marketing strategies, all products and services have been replaced.

 We buy, acquire, endure and enjoy experiences.
 Not products.
 Not services.
 Experiences.

-Welcome to the new economy, where commerce trades on the experience you have, and the experience you provide.
+Today, commerce trades on the experience you have, and the experience you provide.

 Consider these experiential products: